elopio/docs/source/includes/_reporting.md

 Sibling Universes are entirely disjoint.
 REP tokens that exist in one Universe cannot be used to Report on events or earn rewards from Markets in another Universe.
 Since users presumably will not want to create or trade on Markets in a Universe whose [Oracle](#decentralized-oracle) is untrustworthy, REP that exists in a Universe that does not correspond to objective reality is unlikely to earn its owner any fees, and therefore should not hold any significant market value.

 Therefore, REP tokens migrated to a Universe which does not correspond to objective reality should hold no market value, regardless of whether or not the objectively false Universe ends up being the Winning Universe after a Fork.

+Recall from the section on the [Dispute Round State](#dispute-round-state) that any Stake successfully disputing an Outcome in favor of the Market’s Final Outcome will receive a 50% ROI on their Dispute Stake.

+In the event of a Fork, any REP Staked on any of the Market’s false Outcomes should lose all economic value, while any REP Staked on the Market’s true Outcome is rewarded with 50% more REP (via newly minted REP) in the Child Universe that corresponds to the Market’s true Outcome (regardless of the Outcome of the Fork).
+Therefore, if pushed to a Fork, REP holders who Dispute false Outcomes in favor of true Outcomes will always come out ahead, while REP holders who Staked on false Outcomes will see their REP lose all economic value.

 Finalized State
 ---------------